City Government (as pertains to bicycle issues)

 Urban Transportation Commission

 The Urban Transportation Commission (UTC) is kind of like a committee of the Austin City Council, and its members are citizens appointed by city councilmembers.
 The UTC considers all kinds of issues relating to transportation in the City.
 It has little decision-making power in and of itself, but the City Council usually adopts policy which the UTC recommends.
 Issues of concern to cyclists that the UTC has considered include banning cars from parking in bike lanes, adding bike lanes to certain streets, and requiring downtown businesses to let bikes use drive-through windows.
-Here's a link to UTC's website, although it contains little more than contact info for the commissioners.
+Here's a link to UTC's website.

 For about five years until about 2005 the UTC included three strong bicycle advocates:, Patrick Goetz, Tommy Eden, and Mike Dahmus, but Tommy and Mike left around that time, leaving only Patrick.
 About this, Patrick wrote on Feb.
 14, 2005:I've grown fat and lazy enjoying the competent and effective efforts of Mike and Tommy.
 I've said this once, and will repeat it again: As far as concrete action goes, Tommy and Mike have done more to further bicycle transportation issues in the last couple of years than everyone else in Austin combined times 4.
 When you're tooling down the nice new bike lanes on Jollyville road NOT getting killed by being run down from the back, you might want to give a few moments of thought to the fact that the existence of that bike lane (as well as other facilities) is a direct result of someone's hard political work; i.e. it didn't just happen by accident, and it's not going to start happening by accident in the near future.
 When you get ticketed and/or arrested for walking across the street at an intersection where the city has posted a "No Pedestrians" sign, never mind that there isn't another intersection for a mile in each direction (no, I'm not making this up), you might wish that someone had been around advocating for the rights of pedestrians and bicyclists in a transportation environment designed to accomodate motor vehicles, and motor vehicles only.